 The Computer Vet program is a free, help-desk service offered to UW students, faculty and staff to assist with computing problems including performing operating system updates, installing STF funded Microsoft software, and running anti-virus and anti-malware products on infected machines a.
 Hardware issues are not supported.
 Computer Vet is located at the Technology Help Desk on the 2nd floor of Odegaard Undergraduate Library.

 The Museology Program, Graduate School and University have a variety of professional development resources available to you.

 The career center offers a variety of workshops and resources for graduate students on everything from resumes and interviewing to pedagogy and grant writing.

-Museology Conference, Job and Internship Announcements
+Museology Conference, Job and Internship Listings

 Here the museology program maintains a list of the latest museology conference, job, training and internship opportunities.
-This information is also disseminated in weekly e-mail bulletins to all current students.

 How to Obtain the Mentoring You Need